shihaanws/GetUser-axios/README.md

 ## Approach

-- Create-react-app for basic React Boilerplate.
+- create-react-app for basic React boilerplate.
-- useState hook to set Users and loader based on Onclick events.
+- useState hook to set Users and loaders based on onClick events.
-- Buttons & Loaders via material UI npm packages.
+- Button & Loader via material UI npm packages.
 - Loaders are set to true only if data starts fetching and ends when its fetched.
-- Data fetched via axios displays on "Get users" click input.
+- Data fetched via Axios displays on "Get users" onClick event.